sahitm/is-your-birthday-lucky-app/README.md

 # Description

-Ais your birthday lucky app built using HTML, CSS & VanillaJS
+A is your birthday lucky app built using HTML, CSS & VanillaJS

 ## Demo